Yapeal/yapeal-ng/docs/ConfiguringYapeal.md

     In the follow text I use the term 'schema' for what most people know as a database.
-In standards like SQL-92 the correct term is schema and I have choose to use it as well here and most places throughout Yapeal-ng.
+In standards like SQL-92 the correct term is schema and I have chosen to use it as well here and most places throughout Yapeal-ng.
 Vendors are slowly move to this term also so expect to start seeing it more often.